-Year 7:
+Year 9:

 Collaboration - Working effectively with others to practice skills.
 Be part of a team to solve problems facing them.
 Allowing them to enhance their learning.
+Taking on leadership roles.

 Independence - Taking the responsibility for their learning, able to make confident decisions to achieve the intended outcome.
 Working as an individual to bring ideas to life (Gymnastics).